The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Observability

-Lava planets have been identified as target of interest to be observed with JWST: with five different programs aiming at detecting and to observing lava planets \citep{hu2021determining,brandeker2021raining,dang2021hell,espinoza2021first}.
+Lava planets have been identified as target of interest to be observed with JWST: with five different programs to observe lava planets \citep{hu2021determining,brandeker2021raining,dang2021hell,espinoza2021first}.
 Given their short orbital periods, lava planets are particularly amenable to full-orbit phase-resolved spectroscopy.
-In the light of our results, we postulate two observable end-member regimes for lava planets: either a hot, homogeneous global magma ocean regime, or a cold, chemically differentiated solid-state regime (Fig.~\ref{sketch}).
+In the light of our results, we postulate two observable end-member stages for lava planets: either a hot, homogeneous global magma ocean stage, or a cold, chemically differentiated solid-state stage (Fig.~\ref{sketch}).
+The hot and cold stages can be distinguished by measuring the infrared continuous full-orbit phase curve and the day-side and night-side emission spectra of a lava planet.

-The hot and cold regimes can be distinguished by measuring the day-side and night-side emission spectra of a lava planet.
-In the hot-interior scenario, the magma ocean and its overlying atmosphere reflect the bulk silicate composition of the planet, so we expect emission spectroscopy to reveal Na, K and FeO, in addition to the ubiquitous SiO \citep{schaefer2009}.
-On the other hand, if the planet's interior has mostly solidified, we expect relatively volatile Na and K to be locked on the night-side and FeO to be stuck in the deep mantle, leading to an atmosphere that will only exhibit SiO spectral features.

-Moreover, if the magma ocean interior is hot and mostly molten, the night-side is expected to radiate at a high temperature.
-The unstable gravitational crust is constantly replenished by hot lava that radiate at about 1500~K before solidifying and being replaced.
-If the magma ocean extent is global, the heat flux coming from the interior due to vertical convection is expected to be very high, \textit{i.e.}, larger than 10$^3$~W~m$^{-2}$, and it could be as large as 10$^6$~W~m$^{-2}$ \citep{solomatov2007tr,lebrun2013}.
+If the magma ocean interior is hot and essentially molten, the night-side is expected to radiate at a high temperature.
+The unstable gravitational solid surface is constantly replenished by hot lava that radiate at about 1500~K before solidifying and being replaced.
+If the magma ocean extent is global, the heat flux coming from the interior due to vertical convection is expected to be very high, \textit{i.e.}, larger than 10$^3$~W~m$^{-2}$, and it could be as large as 10$^6$~W~m$^{-2}$ \citep{lebrun2013}.
 Similar values are obtained using scaling laws relevant for horizontal convection \cite{hughes2008}.
-Endogenic heat fluxes of $10^3$~W~m$^{-2}$ and 10$^6$~W~m$^{-2}$ correspond to a night-side surface temperature of 900~K and 3000~K, respectively.
-A hot night-side surface temperature of a lava planet is an univocal signature of a hot internal state of the planet.
+Endogenic heat fluxes of $10^3$~W~m$^{-2}$ and 10$^6$~W~m$^{-2}$ correspond to a night-side surface temperature of 900~K and 3000~K, respectively (see SI section 6 and Supplementary Figure 5).
+With no atmosphere on the night-side, a hot night-side surface temperature on a lava planet is an univocal signature of a hot internal state of the planet.
+A thin rock vapour atmosphere above the magma ocean would not extend to the planet's night-side and could not transport significant heat \cite{castan2011}.
+Alternatively, a thick, volatile-rich global atmosphere could advect heat to the night-side \cite{hammond2017}, but such a scenario is not expected due to the extreme atmospheric loss \cite{Ito_Masahiro_2021} and in any case would betray itself via the planet's emission spectrum \cite{2023ApJ...954...29P}.
 Conversely, a very viscous solid interior cannot advect significant heat to the night-side, resulting in associated temperatures of the order of 100~K \cite{kite2016}.